rizitis/sqf2dep/README.md

 Also a SLACKBUILDS.TXT will be there for your package-manager...

 ## required:
-sbopkg and slpkg
+sbopkg

 ## HOWTO
 Install sbopkg and synchronize it to ponce repo.
-READ how inside script if you dont know.
-Install slpkg and synchronize it to ponce repo.
-READ how inside script if you dont know.
+READ howto inside script if you dont know.

 Then download sqf2dep
 ```